akondrahman/59115ASE/project/Report.md

 ## Threats to Validity

 We discuss the limitations of our study as following:
 * Use of synthetic values for auxiliaries * We did not consider all auxiliaries * We did not consider the complete model * The equations used for auxiliaries are generated from regression using a sample of values that are less than 10 in size. * We ran the integrated model for 365 days that is equivalent to one year.
-In real world software projects tend to vary in duration usually in months, or years.
+In real world software projects tend to vary in duration usually in months, or years. * The base of our assumption that connects the top and bottom part of the model is based on the notations of Abdel-Hamid and Madnick’s book.
+We have not thoroughly verified this assumption.  * In our project we considered only one differential algorithm that is DE.
+We did not include other genetic algorithms such as simulated annealing, max walk sat or NSGA II.
 ## Future Work
 ## Conclusion